Year 1

 Head Teacher Message

-As always, our teachers have lots of interesting activities planned for this term and hope that you will enjoy hearing what children have been working on at consultation meetings, and will support them with their homework and reading outside of school.
-READING is the key to EVERYTHING and unlocking the children’s true potential!
-Please, please, please x10000000 encourage them as much as you can with their reading at home.
-It really is greatly appreciated by all staff.
+Our teachers have lots of interesting activities and trips planned for this term and hope that you will enjoy hearing what children have been working on at consultation meetings/phone conversations, and will support them with their homework and reading outside of school.

-Here’s to a really positive Autumn term!
+Here’s to a really positive Summer term!

 John Dixon